 If you are not sure where to start contributing, you can review our list of suggested topics.

-First, check existing pull requests and make sure you are not duplicating work!
+Check existing pull requests and make sure you are not duplicating work!

 For large contributions or changes that include multiple files, open an issue and discuss it with us first.
-This may prevent duplicate or unnecessary effort.
+This may further prevent duplicate or unnecessary effort.

 Focus on the content and on creating useful information for your fellow Magento developers and community members.
 Don’t forget to review your work for typos, formatting errors, or sentences that need clarifying before opening a pull request.

 Use the following guidelines to help you with the writing process:

 - Define the goal of your topic.
 What exactly do you want to teach the reader?